ferivoq/akuse/README.md

 ```

 Next, go to [this link](https://anilist.co/settings/developer) and create a new AniList API Client.
-As Redirect Uri, you can insert `akuse://index,https://anilist.co/api/v2/oauth/pin` (these are two space seprated uri) and it should work.
+As Redirect Uri, you can insert `akuse://index,https://anilist.co/api/v2/oauth/pin` (copy and paste as is, keeping the comma) and it should work.
 Now go inside the src/modules folder and create a clientData.ts file with a structure like this:

 ```bash